MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/boot-error-troubleshoot.md

 ## Troubleshooting information for specific boot errors

-For other boot errors you may encounter, see the "Specific Boot Errors – Windows" section in the table of contents on the left side of this page.
+For other boot errors you may encounter, see the "Specific boot errors – Windows" section in the table of contents on the left side of this page.
 The most common issues are:

 - [Updating boot errors](troubleshoot-stuck-updating-boot-error.md)
 - [Check disk boot errors](troubleshoot-check-disk-boot-error.md)